-U-M is asking those students who still remain on campus, especially in residence halls, to return to their permanent residence, if that is an option.
-New developments and guidance in the COVID-19 pandemic make it clear that now is the time to return home if they can.
+U-M advises students who still remain on campus, especially in residence halls, to return to their permanent residence, if that is an option.

 For those students who must stay, Student Life wants to be sensitive to their needs and ask that you please complete this survey.
 Student Life will follow up with you, and work with you to make sure your needs are met.

 Going home will help to reduce the density of people in physical spaces.
 We recognize this may bring additional people to campus in the short term, but the reduction in density it will create over the next few weeks will help to prevent the spread of COVID-19.
 It further follows general public health principles recommended by the Centers for Disease Control and Prevention and the Michigan Department of Health and Human Services.

 The university is taking extra precautions to clean high-touch surfaces on campus, including dining areas, classrooms, healthcare facilities and recreational facilities.

 If you have questions regarding additional cleaning that may be needed for suspect or confirmed COVID-19 cases, please contact the Facilities Service Center at 734-647-2059.
 Michigan Medicine areas should follow their normal process for addressing this situation.